vllm-project/llm-compressor/src/llmcompressor/modifiers/README.md

 ### [GPTQ](./quantization/gptq/base.py)
 One-shot algorithm that uses calibration data to select the ideal bin for weight quantization.
-This algorithm is applied on top of the basic quantization alogrithm, and affects weights only.
+This algorithm is applied on top of the basic quantization algorithm, and affects weights only.
 The implementation is based on [GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers](https://arxiv.org/pdf/2210.17323).
 The algorithm is very similar to SparseGPT: A small amount of calibration data is used to calculate a Hessian for each layers input activations, this Hessian is then used to solve a regression problem that minimizes the error introduced by a given quantization configuration.
 This algorithm